Noah-Saleh/Accuracy-of-Monte-Carlo-Simulations/README.md

 # Effects of a CEO Change

+THIS GITHUB IS OUTDATE.
+GO TO THIS UPDATE VERSION: https://github.com/Noah-Saleh/Impact-of-CEO-Change

 ## Summary of Purpose

 This is an analysis of the effects a CEO change has on the stock-price of a company using Jupyter Notebooks.